libsusa/susa/README.md

 ## Examples
 In the [examples](https://github.com/behrooza/susa/tree/master/examples) directory a number of simulation and tutorial source codes have been provided.
+## Contribution
+This is a non-profit project and it belongs to its users.
+You can contribute to your project by reporting bugs and extending it by following the provided [guidelines](https://guides.github.com/activities/forking).
+This paves the way for further improvements and protects the authors' rights.
 ## History
 Susa was born in April 2008 out of a university project course in digital communications.
 At the time the libraries that could be used for digital communications simulation had